-The zfp API has been designed to facilitate integration with existing applications.
-After initial array declaration, a zfp array can often be used in place of a regular C/C++ array or STL vector, e.g. using flat indexing via a [index] or using multidimensional indexing via a (i), a (i, j), or a (i, j, k).
+The zfp compressed array API, which currently supports 1D, 2D, and 3D (but not 4D) arrays, has been designed to facilitate integration with existing applications.
+After initial array declaration, a zfp array can often be used in place of a regular C/C++ array or STL vector, e.g., using flat indexing via a [index], nested indexing a [k] [j] [i] (via nested views), or using multidimensional indexing via a (i), a (i, j), or a (i, j, k).
 There are, however, some important differences.
 For instance, applications that rely on addresses or references to array elements may have to be modified to use special proxy classes that implement pointers and references; see Limitations.

 zfp does not support special floating-point values like infinities and NaNs, although denormalized numbers are handled correctly.
-Similarly, because the compressor assumes that the array values vary smoothly, using finite but large values like HUGE\VAL in place of infinities is not advised, as this will introduce large errors in smaller values within the same block.
+Similarly, because the compressor assumes that the array values vary smoothly, using finite but large values like HUGE_VAL in place of infinities is not advised, as this will introduce large errors in smaller values within the same block.
 Future extensions will provide support for a bit mask to mark the presence of non-values.